davidcagoh/reddit-message-testing/README.md

 The final labeled dataset categorizes Reddit comments into six key themes: 'Check and Balance', 'PAP Conduct', 'Policy Gaps',
     'Credible Opposition', 'Political Pluralism', 'Grounded Opposition'.
 See `summary_table.md` for the full breakdown of comment counts and upvote totals by label.

+## Analysis Summary: Political Discourse on r/Singapore

+### 1. **Checks and Balances / Democracy Enhancement**
+Theme: Many voters support the opposition to ensure a counterbalance to PAP’s dominance.
+They believe that a strong opposition is crucial for preventing authoritarianism and fostering democratic principles like accountability and transparency.
+Representative Quotes:
+- “I support opposition to keep PAP on their toes.”
+- “Without elected opposition MPs, how exactly do you expect the ruling party to be kept in check?”
+- “A stronger opposition means more checks and balances, more transparency.”

+- **Topline Metrics**:
+  - Comment Count: 46 (29.5% of total comments)
+  - Upvote Total: 1925 (29.7% of total upvotes)

+---

+### 2. **Disillusionment with PAP Conduct / Governance**
+Theme: Disillusionment with the PAP’s perceived elitism, arrogance, cronyism, and lack of empathy is widespread.
+Voters express frustration with PAP’s failure to address the needs of average citizens and their detachment from real-world issues.
+Representative Quotes:
+- “What’s particularly concerning is that some PAP ministers have made elitist remarks.”
+- “I can’t bring myself to support the PAP… they’re willing to create laws to suppress opposition.”
+- “The PAP has shown that they’re perfectly willing to create laws to suppress dissent.”

+- **Topline Metrics**:
+  - Comment Count: 53 (34.0% of total comments)
+  - Upvote Total: 2056 (31.7% of total upvotes)

+---

+### 3. **Policy Issues / Failures**
+Theme: Economic frustration, particularly around issues like the cost of living, housing affordability, and perceived neglect of average citizens, motivates opposition support.
+Voters feel the ruling party prioritizes elites over the everyday citizen.
+Representative Quotes:
+- “I bought my house under pressure… now I have to suffer with my crappy floorplan.”
+- “The PAP seems more concerned for the wealthy than for us middle or low-income class.”
+- “Housing affordability is a crisis for singles.”

+- **Topline Metrics**:
+  - Comment Count: 28 (17.9% of total comments)
+  - Upvote Total: 1084 (16.7% of total upvotes)

+---

+### 4. **Support for Credible Opposition / Competence**
+Theme: Many voters support the opposition due to their perceived competence, professionalism, and ability to offer an effective alternative.
+Credibility, trustworthiness, and a proven track record in constituency management are key factors.
+Representative Quotes:
+- “The WP is the only opposition party that has successfully run town councils over multiple terms.”
+- “Opposition candidates are credible, dedicated, and genuinely care.”
+- “Workers’ Party has shown they’re capable of handling real responsibilities.”

+- **Topline Metrics**:
+  - Comment Count: 13 (8.3% of total comments)
+  - Upvote Total: 157 (2.4% of total upvotes)

+---

+### 5. **Political Pluralism**
+Theme: Many voters simply want change and support a multi-party system.
+They are dissatisfied with the status quo and believe in the importance of offering alternatives to the long-standing single-party dominance.
+Representative Quotes:
+- “The goal isn’t chaos; it’s to encourage a more responsive and resilient political system.”
+- “I’ll vote opposition to encourage a more competitive democracy.”
+- “Someone offers you an orange… why would you not give the orange a try?”

+- **Topline Metrics**:
+  - Comment Count: 7 (4.5% of total comments)
+  - Upvote Total: 917 (14.1% of total upvotes)

+---

+### 6. **Better Engagement and Grounded Opposition**
+Theme: Support for opposition is sometimes based on their perceived proximity to the people.
+Many feel opposition MPs are more accessible, responsive, and in touch with the issues that matter to voters.
+Representative Quotes:
+- “Opposition ward actually solved my issues in a timely manner.”
+- “I’ve seen WP MPs who are incredibly hands-on and sincere.”
+- “Opposition MPs are more present and engage with the ground.”

+- **Topline Metrics**:
+  - Comment Count: 9 (5.8% of total comments)
+  - Upvote Total: 344 (5.3% of total upvotes)

+---

+### Conclusion
+The analysis of political discourse within r/Singapore reveals that voters are motivated by a variety of factors, including the desire for stronger checks and balances, frustration with PAP governance, and concerns about socioeconomic issues.
+The opposition's perceived competence and proximity to the people also play significant roles in shaping voter sentiment.
+Ultimately, this analysis highlights the importance of addressing public concerns around accountability, representation, and socioeconomic challenges, as well as the need for a credible opposition capable of offering tangible alternatives.